Studio Newborn Photos

 I want this to be a relaxing and easy experience for you.
 As a mum I understand that getting out of the house and feeling “photo ready” can be daunting in the early weeks with a brand new baby.
 While your little one is having their photos taken all you need to do is sit back and rest.
 I have plenty of patience and confidence handling and soothing babies, and I don’t have sleep deprivation to deal with!

 My Holland Park West (Brisbane southside) studio will be warmed for your arrival.
 I suggest you come dressed in light and comfortable clothes.
 Bring the clothes you want to wear for photos on hangers.
 There is a couch for parents to relax and enjoy watching their baby’s very first photography session.

 Light refreshments are provided to keep you going.
-Sessions can last up to 3 or 4 hours, depending on how settled or hungry your baby is.
+Sessions can last up to 3 hours, depending on how settled or hungry your baby is.
 I encourage my clients not to plan anything else for the day of the shoot.

 Everything is provided for your session – plenty of wipes, waterproof wraps for changing and feeding, and spare props in case of soiling.
 Your little one will be without a nappy for the duration of the photo shoot, so mess is expected and perfectly normal.
 For some reason, it always seems to be dad who wears the explosion!

 Before you arrive, I will put together several different prop set ups.
 These can be based on your colour/tone requests, or you can leave me to be creative and choose something unique for you.
 You are welcome to bring along a special blanket, toy, hat etc. to incorporate into your baby’s photos.
 If you have anything specific in mind, it helps if you can let me know beforehand so I can prepare complementary props.